vsowjanyarani/doc/README.md

  A container is a runnable instance of an image.A Docker image is an immutable (unchangeable) file that contains the source code, libraries, dependencies, tools, and other files needed for an application to run.
  #### DockerInstallation

-   Follow the below link to install docker on ubuntu server.
+   Follow the below link to install docker on jumpbox.
 Docker version is 20.10.17

       https://docs.docker.com/engine/install/ubuntu/